 Over the ditch, Jim Lewis of Jim’s Cartography Services produces recreation and tourism maps of his Taupo region plus specialised maps.
 And if you need a map graticule (romer in old terminology) then he is your guy.

-Yours truly Ken Dowling through Spa Country Explorer offers trail maps of the Wombat Forest (VIC) and environs for mtb riders, bushwalkers and trail runners.
-On Pretex water proof stock.
-The Wombat Station map is soon to be joined by the Dry Diggings map.
-Free local A4 maps are downloadable.
+Yours truly Ken Dowling through MapSport offers trail maps of the Wombat Forest (VIC) and environs for mtb riders, bushwalkers and trail runners.
+These are available free as downloadable PDF and just starting to be available on Avenza.

 Free listing for OCAD licenced mappers